fredericbahr/quatsch-project-22/README.md

 ## Start

-Run `docker-compose up` to start the chatbot, the action-server and the frontend.
+Run `docker compose up` to start the chatbot, the action-server and the frontend.

 ## Rasa Chatbot Example